FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/usage.rst

-If you are using webpack and Encore to package your assets you will need to use the dump command and export your routes to json, this command will create a json file into the ``web/js`` folder:
+If you are using webpack and Encore to package your assets you will need to use the dump command and export your routes to json, this command will create a json file into the ``public/js`` folder:

 .. code-block:: bash

     bin/console fos:js-routing:dump --format=json

-If you are using Flex, probably you want to dump your routes into the ``public`` folder instead of ``web``, to achieve this you can set the ``target`` parameter:
+If you are not using Flex, probably you want to dump your routes into the ``web`` folder instead of ``public``, to achieve this you can set the ``target`` parameter:

 .. code-block:: bash

     # Symfony Flex
-    bin/console fos:js-routing:dump --format=json --target=public/js/fos_js_routes.json
+    bin/console fos:js-routing:dump --format=json --target=web/js/fos_js_routes.json

 Then within your JavaScript development you can use: